by Texas Homesteader~

 Getting To The Bottom Of The Freezer

 Thankfully this final week really did a number on emptying our freezer.
-I finally got to the bottom and was able to pull out some of the frozen tuna given to us by a dear friend who went deep-sea fishing several months ago.
+I finally got to the bottom and was able to pull out the last of the frozen tuna given to us by a dear friend who went deep-sea fishing several months ago.